puppetlabs/puppetlabs_spec_helper/README.md

 to a positive integer, the default is currently 10.
 We don't suggest going higher than 25 as the gains are marginal due to some repos taking a long time to download.
 Please be aware that your internal VCS system may not be able to handle a high load in which case the server would fail to clone the repository.
 Because of this issue, this setting is tunable via `MAX_FIXTURE_THREAD_COUNT`.

 Additionally, you can also speed up cloning when using the ssh protocol by multiplexing ssh sessions.
 Add something similar to your ssh config.
-Note: you may need to change the host if your using an internal git server.
+Note: you may need to change the host if you're using an internal git server.

 ```shell
 Host github.com